Here’s a commodity quotation listing unlike any other, guaranteed.

 These three dozen-plus goods fall roughly into three categories: scientific

-marvels, legendary comestibles and personal care items, and aberrant
+marvels, legendary comestibles and personal care items, and outsized bullion

-Of the latter, some additional items beyond the ones that I’m able to
+coins/platters.
+Aside from the merely expensive, some additional items beyond the ones that I’m able to

 quote but will mention are, in fact, so elusive that they have no real

-The figures for most of the non-currency items reflect an average of the asking prices
+The figures reflect an average of the asking prices

 of several parties1.
 They should be reasonably close for small, tabletop